aaron18072002/notes/english.md

 - Adverbs

+-- Adverb is a word used to describe or modify verbs, adjectives and prepositions.

 -- At the beginning of the phrase.

 -- In the middle of the phrase, but before the verb.